-- > Keep their foster children safe from harm - Maintain a commitment to the fostering task; ongoing professional development through training. - Attend training courses and meetings - > Keep a daily written record of each child in placement. - > Keep an up to date health record for each child in their care

-Respect confidentiality at all times regarding information about the child; their family and the agency.
+- > Keep their foster children safe from harm - Maintain a commitment to the fostering task; ongoing professional development through training. - > Attend training courses; support groups and all meetings - > Keep a daily written record of each child in placement submitted online weekly. - > Keep an up to date health record for each child in their care - Respect confidentiality at all times regarding information about the child; their family and the agency by following General Data Protection Regulatory expectations. - > Promote birth family contact, respect their race, culture and religious beliefs.